-Our contractor attorneys in Mobile, AL know how challenging and frustrating the construction bidding process can be for contractors.
+Our Birmingham contractor attorneys know how challenging and frustrating the construction bidding process can be for contractors.
 Contractors are often left wondering how to find the right bidding opportunities and craft a compelling proposal to increase their chances of winning the bid.
 This article will discuss a few common bidding challenges experienced by contractors.

 1. Difficulty With the Bid Package